AnnaHomanczuk/hello-world/README.md

 # Portfolio
 # About me
 My name is Anna Homańczuk.
-I am master of cybersecurity and data protection and also I am Health and Safety specialist.
+I have a masters degree in cybersecurity and data protection and also Health and Safety specialist.
 I graduated University of Environmental and Life Sciences in Wrocław and Military University of Land Forces in Wrocław, Poland.
 I started interst of sofware testing and I would like develop in this direction.
 I have an ISTQB Foundation Level certificate and completed software testing course.
 # Tools
 * [Postman](https://www.postman.com/) - Testing tools for Rest API
 * [Jira](https://www.atlassian.com/pl/software/jira?bundle=jira-software&edition=free) - Bug tracking and project management software